milsosa/flow-wing/README.md

 ### waterfall

-It behaves like `series` with the only difference that it pass the previous task result as argument to the next one.
+It behaves like `series` with the only difference that it passes the previous task result as argument to the next one.
 Take a look at the `pipedValue` argument in the handler signature above.

 ### parallel